-On a recent episode of Truck Tech, Alan Adler dived into the dealership and customer experience for those looking to buy a renewable natural gas (RNG) Class 8 and how that fits into the Cummins ecosystem.
+On a recent episode of Truck Tech, Alan Adler dived into the dealership and customer experience for those looking to buy renewable natural gas (RNG) Class 8 trucks and the part these factors play in the Cummins ecosystem.
 Nathan Whittaker, new truck regional sales manager for MHC Kenworth in Greensboro, North Carolina, spoke with Adler about why heavy-duty fleets should consider RNG a priority in their decarbonization strategy.

 MHC has 10 Kenworth locations in North Carolina and 125 across 19 states, employing more than 5,000 workers and making it one of the largest Kenworth dealership networks in the world.
 Whittaker said one out of every three trucks coming out of the Chillicothe, Ohio, plant is sold by an MHC location.